Making a Connection!

 The female artist Alketa Xhafa Mripa brought that theme into more public spheres.
 She is one of Kosovo’s most influential voices who through her art and activism has contributed in empowering women and stigmatized communities.
 In ‘Thinking of You’ Alketa used the football stadium in Pritina as her canvas, which she painted with more then 5.000 donated dresses.
 Her installation was giving honor to the living and dead victims of sexual crimes during Kosovo War.
 It was also originated to encourage more survivors to talk about what they had to endure.

-She enjoyed female conspiracy and She practiced maximum Power.
+She enjoyed a female conspiracy and She practiced maximum Power.

 Football is taking Lume to another Place!